Close

 Post Type Selectors

-Pursuant to the authority conferred by Section 414 of the Municipalities Act, Chapter M 24, SN 1999 and in accordance with the Environmental Protection Act, the Town of Grand Falls-Windsor has made the following Garbage and Refuse Regulations.
+Pursuant to the authority conferred by Section 8 of the Towns and Local Service Districts Act, (SNL 2023 T-6.2), the Town of Grand Falls-Windsor has made the following Garbage, Refuse and Recycling By-Laws.

-1. These Regulations may be cited as the Town of Grand Falls-Windsor Garbage, Refuse and Recycling Regulations.
+1. This By-Law may be cited as the Town of Grand Falls-Windsor Garbage, Refuse and Recycling By-Law.

-2. Interpretations: In these Regulations unless the context otherwise requires: (a) “Act” means the Municipal Act, 1999.
+2. Interpretations: In this By-Law unless the context otherwise requires:

 (b) “Bulk Items” means heavy or bulky items such as stoves, refrigerators, dishwashers, clothes washers and dryers, furnaces, boilers, bed springs, furniture and similar items.